hairline-bandit/whylang/docs.md

 J = :

 V = ignore all above encodings (write as is until the next V)

+v = V (so that you can still use a capital V) must be outside of V i.e. vVariables are very usefulV (means "Variables are very useful")

 1234567890. = What they are (nothing changes for these)